 We have all heard the claim that some flooring manufacturer will not honor their advertised warranty if an alternate adhesive is used.
 While many manufacturers will state this to protect their financial interests, it doesn’t square with current Federal law.
-The warranty rests with the manufacturer not its representative.
+In every case, warranty rests with the manufacturer, not its representative.
 In the United States, it’s against the law for manufacturers to withdraw warranty of a product after it has been sold.
 In every case, the adhesive manufacturer alone is responsible for the adhesive bond performance.
 Flooring manufacturers DO NOT produce adhesive.
 Instead, they resell adhesive under a private label arrangement similar to any building products distributor.
 When a flooring manufacturer combines their performance warranty to an adhesive manufacturer’s bond warranty they create what is referred to in legal terms as a “Tie-In” warranty.
 The “Tie-In” warranty is against the law and has been since 1975 with passage of the Magnuson-Moss Warranty Act (MMWA).
 MMWA is a federal statute that was enacted by congress to protect consumers when warranties are provided by manufacturers.
 MMWA is regulated by the Federal Trade Commission and specifically restricts the use of “Tie-In” warranties making them illegal and unenforceable.

 To answer let's start first with a short review of the history of flooring: The first floor covering introduced in the US was Linoleum invented by Frederick Walton in 1863.
 This early flooring material was adhered with asphaltic tar.
 Later the tar was replaced with asbestos adhesive commonly referred to as "cut-back".
 VCT was introduced in the late forties and sheet vinyl in the early sixties.
 These materials too were adhered with "cut-back".
 "Cut-back" producers began removing the asbestos from formulations in the early seventies and eventually replaced the solvent-born "cut-back" adhesives altogether with waterbased acrylics in the late nineties under market pressure.
 That's when the trouble started.
 For over 150yrs the flooring industry used a solvent based adhesive, for 150 years moisture was a "non-issue" related to adhesive performance and for 150yrs this adhesive was waterproof!
 No moisture testing, no ASTM, no Calcium chloride test or insitu %RH, no moisture mitigation was ever used and yet flooring installations performed.
 Sub-slab vapor barriers didn't exist either, yet floors never failed to the degree they do today.
 The answer to preventing flooring failures isn't a new idea but a re-invention of an old one.
 Make the glue waterproof and solve the problem.

 Formulators supplies a Gundlach Versablade CBD trowel (1/32" x 1/16" x 9/64") with each unit to install resilient flooring.
-By design one unit covers approximately 1050 square feet.
+By design one unit covers approximately 800 square feet.